 Background My mother had seven children in seven years.
 I was number seven.
 My mother could not handle this.
 When I was three weeks old, her own mother died and she collapsed.
 There was no room for me, and that is understandable.
 But the feeling that I really was not supposed to be sits deep and has become my motivation.

-In 1995 I graduated from HKU University of Arts Utrecht in autonomous design.
-During my studies, I spent two periods abroad, in1993 in Brittany, France and in 1994 in Wroclaw, Poland.
-During that time landscapes and places played an important role for me.
+- In 1995 I graduated from the University of the Arts in Utrecht, department of autonomous design.
+At that time landscapes and places played an important role.

-I have worked with so many people, artists, volunteers, all kinds of clients, and leaders in the world of community art and culture.
-They have inspired me, or helped keep me on track.
-I would like to mention a number of people specifically: Michael Hoogenhuyze who has followed my practice from the very beginning and has provided me with a theoretical framework; artist Jaap Velserboer with whom I have worked closely on many projects, as well as with Ronald Tebra as creative producer.
-Further, Itie Langeland, Simone de Groot, Ada Leenheer, Natasja van Eijk, Jessica Panhuysen, Lenneke van der Goot, Saar Frieling, Mechtild Prins, Wendela Kloosterman have contributed wonderfully, again and again in many projects.
-Arnold Weel (graphic design), Max Linsen (photography), Louise Koopman (editing) provided documentation.
-Through Sikko Cleveringa, I have given many guest lectures at CALXL.
-And then of course the members of the board of the Allerzielen Alom foundation, Sander Hartog and Lucas van Rooyen, and my permanent volunteer, assistant and husband, Bill Wei.
-Many thanks.
+Thanks to: Michael van Hoogenhuyze, who has followed me from the very beginning and provided a theoretical framework.
+Sikko Cleveringa for the many guest lectures at CALXL.
+Artist Jaap Velserboer with whom I have worked closely together.
+Artists Itie Langeland, Simone de Groot, Ada Leenheer, Natasja van Eijk, Jessica Panhuysen, Lenneke van de Goot, Saar Frieling, Mechtild Prins, Wendela Kloosterman.
+Arnold Weel (graphic design), Max Linsen (photography), Louise Koopman (editor) who also provided documentation and publications.
+The board members of the Allerzielen Alom foundation: Sander Hartog and Lucas van Rooyen and my permanent volunteer, assistant and husband Bill Wei.